JDIS/ai-challenge-2017/README.md

 ## How to Install

 1. [Install Docker and Docker Compose](https://docs.docker.com/compose/install/).
 2. Copy the `env.example` file to `.env`, and edit this `.env` file to setup all the variables as needed.
-The SECRET variable can be generated with `openssl rand -hex 48`.
+The `WEB_SECRET` variable can be generated with `openssl rand -hex 48`.
 These variables will be shared between the Docker containers
 3. Run `docker-compose up`.
 The first time you do so, the `runner` container will complain that the database doesn't contain certain tables.
 Don't panic: just wait a few seconds and the automatic database migrations will start, after which everything should run fine.

 ## Notes